sociallydead-net/csharp_fizzbuzz/README.md

  * central place, you can also easily at a 3rd or 4th value etc.
  *
  * Also I HATE else statements because they can become messy really fast,
- * so if you wonder why I dont use else in the render part that is why!
+ * so if you wonder why I dont use else in the render part that is why
  *
  * I hope you like my solution, and if it helps you at a job interview you
  * can buy me a beer over paypal: afischer@jsyntax.com